ArabsInBlockchain/BC-Roadmap/README.md

 # Simple Roadmap for technical blockchain enthusiasts

-This reference is not completed yet and my ultimate goal is to complete and share it as an article with the global community &quot; in **English** format &quot; and with my local community &quot; in **Arabic** format&quot; .
-Please feel free to suggest and collaborate :
+This reference is not completed yet and my ultimate goal is to complete and share it as an article with the global community &quot; in **English** format &quot; and with my local community &quot; in **Arabic** format&quot;.
+Please feel free to suggest and collaborate.

 **1. Fundamentals:**
 To start in the web3 world and even before you decide what the technical role you want to play, you need to understand the fundamentals very well